What Is Covered Under a Workers Compensation Policy?

 Workers compensation laws may award an injured worker extra benefits if the worker is injured because of something you do or fail to do.
 For example, suppose that you own a meat shop.
 Bill, one of your employees, asked you three times last month to replace a broken guard on a meat slicing machine.
 Each time Bill mentioned the guard you told him to mind his own business and get to work.
 About a week after his last request Bill is using the machine when the meat he is slicing slips, and he accidentally severs his right index finger.

-Because of your failure to fix the slicing machine, Bill is awarded double the workers compensation benefits he otherwise would have received.
+Because of your failure to fix the slicing machine, Bill is awarded double the worker compensation benefits he otherwise would have received.
 Your workers compensation policy will not cover the excess benefits you are required to pay as a penalty.

 - Of serious and willful misconduct committed by you.
 Example: You tell Bill that he must use the slicer that lacks a guard or he will be fired.

-- You knowingly employ an employee in violation of law.
+- You knowingly employ an employee in violation of the law.
 Example: You hire a 14-year-old worker in violation of a law requiring employees of meat shops to be at least 16.

 - You fail to comply with a health or safety law or regulation.
 Example: You fail to ensure that workers use a guard when operating a slicing machine, violating OSHA's Machine Guarding Standard.

 - You discharge, coerce or otherwise discriminate against any employee in violation of the workers compensation law.
 Example: You fire Bill because he filed a workers compensation claim after severing his finger on the slicer.